MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/management-pack-lifecycle.md

 ## Deploy

 When you are satisfied with the performance and results of the management pack in the pre\-production environment, you can deploy the management pack and its customizations in the production environment.
 The management pack in which you saved the customizations must be exported so that you can import it to other computers.
-For more information, see [How to Export an Operations Manager Management Pack](How-to-Export-an-Operations-Manager-Management-Pack.md).
+For more information, see [How to Import, Export, and Remove Management Packs](how-to-import-remove-export-management-packs.md).
 The management pack that contains the overrides that you set is dependent on the original management pack and can be imported only to management groups that have the original management pack installed.

 ## Maintain